Solar tube light. Now the most sought after...

 You can use them at night

 No, we haven’t gone mad!
 It’s true, some of the newer, more modern solar tube lights allow you to use them at night!
-Most of these work with solar electricity, charging up by day and then switching to the generated electric at night.
+Most of these work with solar electricity, charging up by day and then switching to the generated electricity at night.

 Drawbacks of solar tube lighting